am-beardsley/eng-388-about-me/README.md

 You will now be able to pick up where you left off!

+### What is a tag?
+A tag is a piece of hypertext markup language used to indicate the beginning and end of an HTML element.
+They are written using angle brackets: (<) and (/>).

 ### How do I add files, like images, to my active Codespace?
 1. Open your about-me Codespace.
 2. Close any open files.
 For example, if index.html is open on your screen, click the "X" to close it.